Condensation and mould

 When it gets colder outside there is more of a chance of condensation and mould developing in your home.
-It is caused when warm air settles on cold surfaces, such as windows and walls, and becomes water.
+This is caused when warm air settles on cold surfaces, such as windows and walls, and becomes water.
 The water feed fungal bacteria that naturally exists in every home and this becomes mould.

 You can cut down on the chances of mould and condensation developing by:

-The only lasting way to stop mould is by stopping condensation so if you see moisture appearing wipe it away with a dry cloth.
+The only lasting way to stop mould is by stopping condensation, so if you see moisture appearing wipe it away with a dry cloth.

-If you do have mould in your home, wipe down your walls and window frames with a fungicidal wash and after treatment redecorate using good quality fungicidal paint to prevent the mould coming back.
+If you do have mould in your home, wipe down your walls and window frames with a fungicidal wash and after treatment, redecorate using good quality fungicidal paint to prevent the mould coming back.
 Please be aware that if we have to undertake remedial work due to damage caused by poor ventilation, we may apply a recharge.

 For more information get in touch with us.